Site Overlay

 Though the term vegan has been around since 1944, it is still not a word many people understand, and there is much misinformation out there.
 Here then are some frequently asked questions:

 Question: How do you get your protein?
 Don’t humans NEED meat to survive?
-Answer: Think of some of the largest land animals: elephants, rhinos, wildebeast, and hippos.
+Answer: Think of some of the largest land animals: elephants, rhinos, gorillas, wildebeest, and hippos.
 These are all herbivores.
-They do just fine without meat, and so can we.
-There are plenty of ways to get protein without eating meat and meat is not necessary for good health.
+Gorilla’s are one of the strongest animals on Earth!
+Elephants are the biggest.
+All of these animals do just fine without meat, and so can we.
+There are plenty of ways to get protein without eating meat and animal flesh is not necessary for good health.
 Vegans get their protein from beans such as soy, lentils, chickpeas, also, oats, brown rice, nuts and seeds, veggies such as broccoli, brussel sprouts, asparagus, peas, quinoa, and leafy greens all provide plenty of protein.
+Humans DO NOT need to eat animal flesh to get protein!
 (Please read The China Study, for scientific information about a whole-foods, plant based/vegan diet.)

 Question: Don’t you need milk for calcium?
+Doesn’t milk do a body good?
 How do you get your calcium?
-Answer: I’m sorry to break this to you, but you’ve been lied to your entire life.
+Answer: I’m sorry to break this to you, but you’ve been LIED to your entire life!
 Cow’s milk is not essential to human health, and in fact, is BAD for you!
 (This is not my opinion.
 Read The China Study) Like all mammals, cows produce milk to nourish their growing babies.
 Their milk is rich in all the things baby cows need.
 Humans can get calcium from veggies such as kale, broccoli, bok choy and cabbage, as well as legumes like beans and lentils.
-Also walnuts, almonds, hazelnuts, pistachios, and Brazil nuts, also chia and sesame seeds, wholegrains such as oats, also figs, raisins, apricots and prunes.
+Also walnuts, almonds, hazelnuts, pistachios, and Brazil nuts, also chia and sesame seeds, whole grains such as oats, also figs, raisins, apricots and prunes.

 Question: How is veganism different from being a vegetarian?
 Answer: Even though these are similar, they are not the same.
 Vegans believe that exploitation of animals is wrong and don’t eat or use, any products made from animals, including eggs, animal flesh, and milk, including products made from milk like ice cream, butter, heavy cream, cheese, etc. They don’t support products that contain animal products like fur, leather, silk, feathers, etc. Vegetarians on the other hand, refrain from eating the flesh of animals, including cows, chickens, pigs, fish and other marine animals.
 Vegetarians continue to consume products that come from animals, or are made from things that come from animals, like milk, eggs, and cream.